Mohitpr1314/House-Price-Prediction/README.md

 Make predictions.
 Evaluate the model's performance using simple metrics.
 Dataset
-Replace the 'data.csv' file with your own dataset in CSV format.
+Replace the '______' file with your own dataset in CSV format.
 Ensure your dataset has relevant features and a target variable for house prices.

 Model
 We use a basic Linear Regression model for prediction.
 You can explore more advanced models for better results.